SeisSol/SeisSol/Documentation/environment-variables.rst

 NG
 ~~

-On NG, we recommand using SeisSol with asyn output in thread mode.
+On NG, we recommend using SeisSol with asyn output in thread mode.
-That is SeisSol should be compiled with commThread='yes', and then run with the environement variables proposed below.
+That is SeisSol should be compiled with commThread='yes', and then run with the environment variables proposed below.
-Also we recommand using hyperthreading capabilities (that is using 96 cpus instead of 48.
+Also, we recommend using hyperthreading capabilities (that is using 96 CPUs instead of 48.
 2 threads out of 96 are used as communication threads).
-Here are some proposed environement variables, to be added prior to invoking SeisSol in your batch file:
+Here are some proposed environment variables, to be added prior to invoking SeisSol in your batch file:

 .. code:: bash